 In 2016 Holographic, Daniel's sophomore album was released on New Amsterdam Records.
 Commissioned by the Massachusetts Museum of Contemporary Art, the Indianapolis Museum of Art, the Saint Paul Chamber Orchestra's Liquid Music Series, and the Baryshnikov Arts Center, the music from the album was deemed "aggressive and gorgeous" (NPR) with an electroacoustic blend that was "expertly handled" (Pitchfork).

-Daniel recently completed the scores for Berlinale selections Elixir (2015), Veronica (2017) as well as The Color of Time, which features James Franco, Jessica Chastain and Mila Kunis.
-He is currently creating the music for the television show "Search Party" (TBS), and contributed new arrangements of Vangelis' theme for the trailers to Blade Runner 2049.
+Daniel completed the scores for Berlinale selections Elixir (2015), Veronica (Netflix) (2017) as well as The Color of Time, which features James Franco, Jessica Chastain and Mila Kunis.
+He also recently finished creating the music for the television show "Search Party" (TBS), and contributed new arrangements of Vangelis' theme for the trailers to Blade Runner 2049.

 A graduate of the doctoral program at the Yale School of Music, Daniel studied with David Lang, Martin Bresnick, Aaron Kernis and Ingram Marshall.
 He is a recipient of three ASCAP Young Composers awards, as well as grants from the Barlow Foundation, New Music USA, the Brooklyn Arts Council and the Jerome Foundation.